dnguyenv/IoT/README.md

 Again, make sure you have a Bluemix account (http://bluemix.net/) Login to Bluemix using your account credentials
-Go to Catalog, type "Internet of things" in the Search bar to search for the IBM Internet of Things Foundation service
+Go to Catalog, type "Internet of things" in the Search bar to search for the IBM Internet of Things Platform service

 ![alt text](./images/iotservice-create.png "Create iotf service")

-And create one.
-Make sure you name it correctly so that the example code can work.
+Select a Pricing plan (there is a free one) And select Create to create the service

 ![alt text](./images/iotservice-create1.png "Create iotf service")

-After creating the service, click on Launch dashboard button
+After creating the service, select Launch button

 ![alt text](./images/iotservice-create2.png "Create iotf service")